 Hospice care is covered for all Medicare beneficiaries through Medicare Part A, including beneficiaries enrolled in a Medicare Advantage plan.

-If you have a Medicare Advantage plan and choose hospice care for a terminal condition, you are eligible to receive hospice care through Medicare Part A. This does not mean you are required to drop your Medicare Advantage plan.
+If you have a Medicare Advantage plan, sometimes called Medicare Part C, and choose hospice care for a terminal condition, you are eligible to receive hospice care coverage through Medicare Part A. This does not mean you are required to drop your Medicare Advantage plan.

 Your Medicare Advantage plan continues to provide supplemental health services, such as vision or dental and Medicare Part D (the prescription drug benefit), that are not related to your terminal illness.
 Original Medicare (Parts A and B) is also available to cover any other services not related to the terminal illness care provided by the hospice.
 Part A covers mostly inpatient care and Part B covers mostly outpatient care.

 A patient who has a Medicare Advantage plan is receiving chemotherapy for end-stage cancer.
 At a certain point, with a prognosis of six months or less to live, she chooses to stop receiving curative treatment and transitions to hospice care.

 Medicare Part A covers her hospice services including nursing care, medical equipment, spiritual care and family support, expert pain management and advance care planning.